Collecting Accounts Receivable:

 Communication is the key to getting paid promptly.
 Make sure your terms are clearly spelled out on your invoices, and follow up with the customer to remind them that the grace period for the discount is ending.
 You might do this by sending out an email and attaching a copy of the bill for their convenience.
 In addition to increasing the chance that they’ll pay early, it also lessens the chance that they’ll pay late and still take the discount, since you’d have a record of reminding them about the schedule.

-Cash flow is the lifeblood of small businesses, so make sure yours flows smoothly by offering incentives for customers to pay you promptly.
+Cash flow is the lifeblood of any businesses, so make sure yours flows smoothly and consistently by incentivising your customers to remit payment promptly.